Muji’s brand-new pop-up is half store, half design gallery

-Muji already has three locations in Manhattan, including its flagship store.
+Muji already has 19 stores in the United States.
 But today, it’s opening a new kind of location in the city: a pop-up in Soho that will last for just six months.

 While some housewares will be available for sale, the space isn’t exactly a store; it’s meant to be a celebration of Muji’s history as a design house.
 The main focus is an exhibit of posters by the late artist Ikko Tanaka, who was famous for blending traditional Japanese art with principles of modern design and created advertising for Muji over two decades of working for the brand.